PedroLuisDionisioFraga/Pytest-Example/README-enUS.md

 ### Convention to Test Directory
 When `pytest` is executed, it will search for files that start with `test_` or end with `_test.py` and will execute it.

-It's hight recommended to create a archive called `__init__.py` in the modules folder to pytest acknowledge the folder as a module.
+[According to the documentation](https://docs.pytest.org/en/stable/how-to/capture-warnings.html#internal-pytest-warnings), it is highly recommended not to use constructors in classes, ` __init__` as this prevents the class from being instantiated.

 ### Example
 Creating a test file and running it: